openshift-cs/rosaworkshop/rosa-workshop/rosa/4-setup_idp.md

 ## Setting up an IdP with GitHub
 To log in to your cluster, it is recommended to set up an identity provider (IdP).
 This procedure uses GitHub as an example IdP.
-See the full list of [supported IdPs](https://docs.openshift.com/rosa/rosa_getting_started/rosa-config-identity-providers.html#supported-identity-providers) by ROSA.
+See the full list of [supported IdPs](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa-sts-config-identity-providers.html#understanding-idp-supported_rosa-sts-config-identity-providers) by ROSA.

+!!! note
-> **NOTE:** To view all options run `rosa create idp --help`.
+    To view all options run `rosa create idp --help`.

 1. Log into your GitHub account
 2. You can either use an existing Organization that you're an admin of, or create a new one.
 If you already have one that you want to use skip to step “7”.
 Here we will create a new Organization for use with our new ROSA cluster.
 Click on the “+”  icon in the top then click on “New Organization”.